Engineering Management interview prep.

 5. Which team or engineering area would you want to run, and why?

-7. How would you describe the firm's engineering organisation + ship discipline in your own words?
+7. How would you describe this firm's engineering organisation + ship discipline in your own words?

-8. What does a great games EM at the firm actually do day-to-day - and what does great look like vs average?
+8. What does a great games EM at this firm actually do day-to-day - and what does great look like vs average?

 Technical concepts to master